 The warranties package is much in line with other jurisdictions, considering that the relevant concerns are essentially the same.
-In light of the Securitisation Law, the originator will represent and warrant that the legal requirements applicable to securitised receivables are met, that the relevant consumer and data protection laws (where applicable) have been respected, that there are no defaults at all or in excess of a given number of days (except for NPLs), and that the relevant security is in force and perfected, etc.
+In light of the Securitisation Law, the originator will represent and warrant that the legal requirements applicable to securitised receivables are met, that the receivables have been duly originated and serviced, that the relevant consumer and data protection laws (where applicable) have been respected, that there are no defaults at all or in excess of a given number of days (except for NPLs), and that the relevant security is in force and perfected, etc.

 The typical remedy under Portuguese law for a breach of contract, including incorrect representations, is the indemnification of the other party, even if the contract does not expressly provide for this.
 In any case, indemnities are always provided for in receivables sale agreements.
-For a breach of representations in respect of the receivables portfolio, the originator may also have to repurchase the relevant receivables and/or (as is more common) substitute them for other eligible receivables, as an alternative to indemnification.
+For a breach of representations in respect of the receivables portfolio, the originator may also have to repurchase the relevant receivables and/ or (as is more common) substitute them for other eligible receivables, as an alternative to indemnification.